Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 struct KernelObject {
     owner: VatID,
 }

 struct KernelObjectTable {
     objects: HashMap<KernelObjectID, KernelObject>,
     next_id: u32,
 }

-// the kernel has types like Message, CapData, and CapSlot, which
+// the kernel has data types like Message, CapData, and CapSlot, which
-// correspond to Vat types with the same names
+// correspond to Vat data types with the same names

 enum KernelPromise {
     Unresolved {